SM9276/Plexos_AI/README.md

 ### Fourth Step: Run and create training data
-first time using the program you must call the construct_index to create a index.
+The first time using the program you must call the construct_index() to create an index.
 After it has been created you can call the load_index() instead.

-After you ask a prompt, an answer will be generated, it will ask if you want to save it by typing yes/y.
-After you create enough data that is saved in the excel file, we can upload this data for it to be fine tune the model.
+You can type a prompt press enter and a answer will be generated.
+It will ask if you want to save it by typing yes/y.
+After you create enough data, we can upload this data for it used to fine tune a model.